JoshuaAlive/careerex_projects/README.md

 # CareerEX assignments
 This contains submissions to CareerEX tasks
-This currently contains assignment 1 and 2
+This currently contains assignment 1, 2 and 3
+- Task Three was on JavaScript fundamentals